From brand books to dynamic digital platforms: the evolution of DAM

 The first DAM platforms were implemented as on-premise solutions (meaning they exist physically on computers and servers in an office building).
 Since on-premise solutions also come with hefty operating expenses, cumbersome software maintenance, and potential security risks, they aren’t an ideal choice for most modern companies.

 Then, cloud computing came onto the scene and changed the DAM game.
 Cloud-based DAMs eliminate the burden on IT, allow for immediate scaling based on your business needs, and enable team collaboration from anywhere in the world.
 Plus, if your platform is hosted on something like Amazon Web Services, you can rest assured that its security and backup services are top-notch.

 Check out this blog post to learn more about the benefits of cloud-based DAM.

 For inclusiveness, some organizations choose hybrid DAM: a combination of both on-premise and cloud-based services.
 This may better serve companies who have regulatory restrictions requiring some documents to be hosted on-site, and others to be hosted in the cloud (for global distribution purposes).

 Whichever way you go, DAM is for sure the modern way of managing brand assets.
 Many think basic cloud storage is sufficient, when in truth, they’re missing out on the wide range of functionality that DAM provides.

 Imagine a single source of truth where both internal employees and external partners can get whatever they need, whenever they need it.
 You’d spend less time searching for and sharing assets, and more time doing the things that really matter.

 Sounds like something you can get behind?
 Well, that dream world of productivity can become a reality with a DAM solution.
-To learn more about which DAM solution is right for your business, check out our free eBook, A User-Friendly Guide to Digital Asset Management.
+To learn more about which DAM solution is right for your business, download our free eBook below.